-for $t\to\infty$, where $\mathcal{W}_2$ is the 2-Wasserstein distance. \item[(iii)] If $\mbox{meas}(\{ \rho_0 > \rho_{cr} \}) > 0$, then there exists $T^*>0$ such that $\int_0^{T^*}\int_\Omega |\nabla\rho|^2 dx dt = \infty$. \end{itemize} \end{theo} The long-time behaviour of the solutions in the supercritical case $\rho_\infty> \rho_{cr}$ is obtained from a free energy identity and a Poincar\'e-Wirtinger-type inequality (see Lemma \ref{lem.new.f} in the Appendix).
-In the subcritical regime $\rho_\infty<\rho_{cr}$ the aforementioned tools only provide us with a partial information on the long-time behaviour of the solution, and are therefore complemented by a nonconstructive argument, based on a monotonicity property of the solution, which yields the convergence of the solution towards a steady state.
-The algebraic rate of convergence with respect to the 2-Wasserstein distance follows from a duality argument and Assumption \eqref{hp.kappa}, which describes the behaviour of $f$ near the critical value.
-We wish to point out that the obtained algebraic decay rate resembles closely the result holding for the porous medium equation in the whole space \cite{FriKam1980}, which is in agreement with the intuition that the dynamics of \eqref{1} under Assumption \eqref{hp.kappa} should resemble a porous medium equation in the region close to the critical value.
-Finally, in the critical case $\rho_\infty = \rho_{cr}$ we are not able to show a suitable Poincar\'e-Wirtinger-type inequality and thus we cannot derive a decay estimate for the solution, but on the other hand we can deduce strong $L^p(\Omega)$ convergence towards the steady state for any $p<\infty$ by exploiting the free energy estimate and mass conservation.
+for $t\to\infty$. \item[(iii)] If $\mbox{meas}(\{ \rho_0 > \rho_{cr} \}) > 0$, then there exists $T^*>0$ such that $\int_0^{T^*}\int_\Omega |\nabla\rho|^2 dx dt = \infty$. \end{itemize} \end{theo} The long-time behavior of the solutions in the supercritical case $\rho_\infty> \rho_{cr}$ is obtained from a free energy identity and a Poincar\'e-Wirtinger-type inequality (see Lemma \ref{lem.new.f} in the Appendix).
+In the subcritical regime $\rho_\infty<\rho_{cr}$, the aforementioned tools only provide a partial information on the long-time behavior of the solution.
+They are therefore complemented by a non-constructive argument, based on a monotonicity property of the solution, which yields the convergence of the solution towards a steady state.

+The algebraic rate of convergence with respect to the negative Sobolev seminorm follows from a duality argument and assumption \eqref{hp.kappa}, which describes the behavior of $f$ near the critical value.
+We wish to point out that the obtained algebraic decay rate resembles closely the result holding for the porous medium equation in the whole space \cite{FriKam1980}, which is in agreement with the intuition that the dynamics of \eqref{1} under assumption \eqref{hp.kappa} should resemble a porous medium equation in the region close to the critical value.
+Finally, in the critical case $\rho_\infty = \rho_{cr}$ we are not able to show a suitable Poincar\'e-Wirtinger-type inequality and thus we cannot derive a decay estimate for the solution.
+However, on the other hand, we can deduce strong $L^p(\Omega)$ convergence towards the steady state for any $p<\infty$ by exploiting the free energy estimate and mass conservation.